dougeby/IntuneDocs/intune/apps-deploy-gcc-dod.md

 2. Select **Manage** > **Settings**.
 3. Under **Shopping Experience**, set **Show offline apps** to **On**.

 When shopping for apps, if an offline version is available, you can choose to change the license type to offline.
 After getting the app, you can then manage it by selecting **Manage** > **Products & Services** in the [Store for Business](https://businessstore.microsoft.com/).
-For instance, you can download the app and its dependencies.
-In addition, you can deploy this downloaded app (and its dependencies) to users using Intune.
+Additionally, you can download the app and its dependencies.
+Then, you can deploy this downloaded app (and its dependencies) to users using Intune.

 ## Syncing Intune to the Store for Business